erjosito/azure-networking-lab/README.md

 <pre lang="...">
 <b>az network nic show-effective-route-table -n myVnet1-vm1-nic</b>
-...
+<i>...Output omitted...</i>
    {
       "addressPrefix": [
         "10.5.0.0/16"
       ],
       "name": null,
       "nextHopIpAddress": [
-        "13.81.113.28"
+        "13.14.15.16"
       ],
       "nextHopType": "VirtualNetworkGateway",
       "source": "VirtualNetworkGateway",
       "state": "Active"
     },
-...
+<i>...Output omitted...</i>
 </pre>

 **Note:** the previous command will take some seconds to execute, since it needs to access the routes programmed in the NIC and that takes some time.
+You will see a different public IP address in your output, the one corresponding to your own VPN gateway.

 However, you might want to push this traffic through the Network Virtual Appliances too.
 For example, if you wish to firewall the traffic that leaves your hub and spoke environment.
 The process that we have seen in previous labs with UDR manipulation is valid for the GatewaySubnet of Vnet4 as well (where the hub VPN gateway is located), as the following figure depicts: